S1mplector/Simpdf/README.md

-# SimPDF
+# Quill

-A JavaFX-based PDF reader built with Spring Boot and Apache PDFBox.
+A lightweight JavaFX-based PDF reader built with Spring Boot and Apache PDFBox.
 It supports single-page and infinite-scroll modes, zooming, reading progress, search, and bookmarks.

 ## Features